Michael-Amoako/ai4allG16D/README.md

 # CyberAttack Financial Loss Predictor

 Developed a neural network model to predict the financial loss ($M) of cyberattacks using kaggle datasets from 2015–2024.
-Learned to employ ython techniques and data analysis methodologies all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.
+Learned to employ python techniques and data analysis methodologies all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.

 ## Problem Statement <!--- do not change this line -->